Kalaiz/ANU-GPA/README.md

 ## Team structure and roles
 + Jared u5953599 - Team member
-   + Update functionality(codes based Kalai from GPACalc)
+   + Update functionality(codes based on Kalai's code from GPACalc)
    + Password functionality (UI had some problems, password_set activity UI done by Prateek)
-   + Instrumented testing(the code were generated automatically, and then code repetition  was minimised   after that)
+   + Instrumented testing(the codes were generated automatically, and then code repetition  was minimised  after that)
    + Logic: GPA class
    + GPA test
 + Prateek u6742441 - Team member